gdsec-test/security-detections-framework/documentation/Detection_Testing.md

  ### Modify the time Bucket

- * This Method will demonstrait within splunk every time the alert would have fired without sending any output.
+ * This Method will demonstrate within splunk every time the alert would have fired without sending any output.
- * Thise Method requires the use of a Stats command within the search query, as well as a threashold limitation.
+ * This Method requires the use of a Stats command within the search query, as well as a threshold limitation.

      In this example, this search query uses a stats command, and is set to run every 15 minutes.